TinosNitso/mpv-scripts/README.md

 - [main.lua](main.lua):	Loads scripts, yt-dlp, title & subtitle override.
 Has more detailed commentary/readme.
 Android has no YT.
 - [aspeed.lua](aspeed.lua):	Multi-stereo speed randomization & tri-color clocks.
 Has chipmunk mode for left-channel.
 Android has no randomization.
 USB to 3.5mm sound cards are under $5 on ebay.
 - [autocrop.lua](autocrop.lua):	Cropping, start/end limits & aspect/padding randomization.
 Handles transparent input.
 - [autocomplex.lua](autocomplex.lua):	Animated spectra.
 Easiest way to check whether mono audio is pretending to be stereo.
 Mono YT videos are still often standard, even with the best vloggers.
-Stereo/double mics are under $10 on ebay ("universal mini").
 - [automask.lua](automask.lua):	Animated mask generator.

 For [SMPlayer](https://smplayer.info) & [mpv](https://mpv.io)!
 All free for Windows, Linux, MacOS & Android.
 Newest scripts are in [mpv-scripts.zip](mpv-scripts.zip) on GitHub.
 Pictures, videos & audio can be drag & dropped onto SMPlayer, to light them up.
 SMPlayer can zoom easily.
 Most keyboard shortcuts only work if mpv has its own window (SMPlayer advanced preference).